 Unlike Ledger, however, the Coldcard wallet only supports bitcoin.
 If you want any other crypto, you’ll need a different wallet.

 Wide coin support

-The UK-based wallet is available in Canada and is completely free, although outgoing transactions are charged according to a variable rate.
-This rate depends on the cryptocurrencies involved and is used to pay miners who verify transactions by adding it to the blockchain.
+This UK-based wallet is available in Canada and is completely free, although outgoing transactions are charged at a variable rate.
+That rate depends on the cryptocurrencies involved and is used to pay miners who verify the transactions.

 User retains private keys

-Second, the market is volatile, and you must be comfortable with potentially taking significant losses before making any investments.
-And remember: just because you store your Bitcoin in a wallet, it doesn’t mean that the price won’t fluctuate.
+The market is volatile and you must be comfortable with potentially taking significant losses.
 Only invest what you can afford to lose.

 Frequently Asked Questions